Azure/aml-real-time-ai/README.md

 # Microsoft Azure Machine Learning Hardware Accelerated Models Powered by Project Brainwave

 Easily create and train a model using various deep neural networks (DNNs) as a featurizer for deployment on Azure for ultra-low latency inferencing.
+These models are currently available:

+* ResNet 50
+* ResNet 152
+* DenseNet-121
+* VGG-16

 ## How to get access